inBeat/inbeat-website/content/top-influencers/tiktok/united-states/boston/_index.md

 ---
-title: Top 10 TikTok Influencers In Boston In 2023
+title: Top 10 TikTok Influencers In Boston In 2024
 description: >-
-  Find top TikTok influencers in Boston in 2023.
-Most popular hashtags: #fyp #greenscreen #boston #foryoupage.
+  Find top TikTok influencers in Boston in 2024.
+Most popular hashtags: #fyp #greenscreen #foryoupage #boston.
 platform: TikTok
-hits: 634
+hits: 638
-text_top: Discover the best TikTok influencers on inBeat.
+text_top: Identify the top-rated TikTok influencers on inBeat.
-text_bottom: inBeat has 634 TikTok influencers like this in Boston, United States for you to pitch.
+text_bottom: Our platform aggregates 638 TikTok influencers like this in Boston, United States for you to contact.
 profiles:
   - username: "lilyvalenta"
     fullname: >-